rackerlabs/technical-blog/_posts/2016-01-12-Provision-Azure-SQL-for-Sitecore.md

 Investigating the Azure PowerShell cmdlets, Microsoft is in a state of removing Switch-AzureMode cmdlet.
 Reading the [Azure github wiki](https://github.com/Azure/azure-powershell/wiki/Deprecation-of-Switch-AzureMode-in-Azure-PowerShell), Microsoft announced they are renaming cmdlet's from verb-Azure[noun] to verb-AzureRM[noun].
 This seems to be an ongoing effort, so you will see a mix of cmdlet's in my script.

-You can download my PowerShell script from my repo located [here](https://github.com/jrudley/azureSitecoreBlobSqlUploader).
-Open the PowerShell script and you need to edit the following variables:
+You can download my [PowerShell script](https://github.com/jrudley/azureSitecoreBlobSqlUploader), and edit the following variables:

 ```sh